Kamianka, Lviv Oblast

-The village is in southern part in Lviv Oblast in the Ukrainian Carpathians, within the limits of the Eastern Beskids (Skole Beskids).
+The village is in the southern part of Lviv Oblast in the Ukrainian Carpathians, within the limits of the Eastern Beskids (Skole Beskids).
 The village is 112 km from the regional center of Lviv, 26 km from the city of Skole, and 170 km from Uzhhorod.
 Downstream along the Kamianka are the Kamyanetskiy Falls, a hydrological natural monument of Ukraine.

-The first mention of Kamianka dates from 1774.
+The first written mention of Kamianka dates back to 1774.

 Until 18 July 2020, Kamianka belonged to Skole Raion.
-The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
+The raion was abolished in July 2020 as part of Ukraine's administrative reform, which reduced the number of raions in Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.